Updated July 2, 2021.

 More here: 5 Things You Forgot to Pack for Hawaii

 Waipi’o and Hawi (North Side)

 When Paiea (Kamehameha) was born, fighting clans on the island posed a threat to the baby.
-He was hidden away in the Waipi’o Valley, still one of the most secluded places on the Big Island.
+He was hidden away in the Waipi’o Valley, still one of the most secluded places on the Island of Hawai’i.
 It’s also one of the most breath-taking sights on the island.
 People still come here to live “off the grid,” so please respect any private property and no trespassing signs.